ClickCease

 When a smoke alarm fails, the consequences can be devastating.
 Residents may fail to detect fires in their homes or worse, carbon monoxide gas leaks, which could be deadly.
 In fact, carbon monoxide is known as “the silent killer” because it is colorless and odorless and could even kill people in their sleep.

 Product manufacturers have a duty and responsibility to make safe and effective items.
-When they fail to do so and an accident results, the manufacturer can be held financially responsible for the injuries, damages, and losses caused.
+If the manufacturer fails to ensure safety and effectiveness and an accident occurs, they may face financial liability for the resulting injuries, damages, and losses.
 Injured victims can file a product liability claim, seeking compensation.
-An experienced product defect lawyer can offer them more information regarding pursuing their legal rights.
+An experienced product defect lawyer can offer them more information on pursuing their legal rights.

 Source: https://www.abcactionnews.com/money/consumer/recalls/smoke-alarms-being-recalled-due-to-risk-of-failure-to-alert-consumers-to-a-fire